 Transformer stick welders use old and simple technology without delicate electronic parts.
 Their design makes them last much longer, and they have cheaper parts in case of repair.

 Inverter welders have expensive parts.
 Depending on the damaged part, fixing an inverter may not be worth it.
 As a result, transformers are overall more cost-worthy.

-Furthermore, their durability makes transformer welders more suitable for harsh environments.
+Furthermore, their durability makes transformers more suitable for harsh environments.
 For example, frequent welding under heat, dust, or high moisture.

-In a nutshell, an inverter stick welder is the way to go these days (2020).
-They are reliable and affordable enough, and their welding advantages are more significant.
+In a nutshell, an inverter welder is the way to go these days (2020).
+They are reliable and affordable enough, and their advantages are more significant.

 How much amperage do you need?

 The first question I get when someone wants to buy a stick welder is what amperage (A) is enough.